paulffm/QuantFinance/FinancialBasics.md

 Discret compounding: $M_0 * (1 + r)^n$
 Continous compounding: $M_0 * (1 + \frac{r}{m})^n$ \\
 PDE: $\frac{d M}{d t} = r M(t) => M(t) = M_0 \exp ^{rt}$
+# Definitions:
+* Volatility = Measure for variation of financial prices over time
+* Security = instrument representing ownership
+* Return = gain or loss of a security in a particular period
+* Commodities = raw products
+Options depending on strike, maturity, delta=how much option depends on underlying, implied volatility=sigma, uncertainty

+# Hedging
+A reduction of risk for example by combining a number of Shares S and Puts $V_p$ in a portfolio
+## Value of an Option example
+$\Pi (t) = V_{C, 0} - \Delta \cdot S_0$

 # Options
 Tiny piece of financial world, but important for modelling aspects.
-An option is a contract which gives the buyer the right but not the obligation to buy or sell an underlying asset or instrument at a specified strike price prior to or on a speciifed date.
+An option is a contract which gives the buyer the right but not the obligation to buy or sell an underlying asset or instrument at a specified strike price prior to or on a specified date.
 * In short:
   * Agreement to buy/sell at given price, to specified time
   * a premium is paid for the flexibility